ga-wdi-curriculum/git-branching/readme.md

 ## What are Branches?
 (5 min)

 A branch in git is just a label or pointer to a particular commit in a repository, along with all of it's history (parent commits).
-Branches are incredibly lightweight and helps us as developers to make experimental changes!
+Branches are incredibly lightweight "movable pointers" that helps us as developers to make experimental changes!

 ## You Do: Research Git Branching (15 min)